PHenwood/MCW-Azure-Synapse-Analytics-and-AI/exercises/exercise01.md

 5. On the **Overview** tab of the Synapse Workspace page, select the **Open Synapse Studio** button.
 Alternatively you can select the Workspace web URL link.

     ![On the Synapse workspace resource screen, the Overview pane is shown with the Launch Synapse Studio button highlighted in the top toolbar.
 The Workspace web URL value is also highlighted.](https://raw.githubusercontent.com/microsoft/MCW-Azure-Synapse-Analytics-and-AI/master/Hands-on%20lab/media/workspaceresource_launchsynapsestudio.png "Launching Synapse Studio")

+5. Use the left hand menu to Navigate and explore the **Synapse Analytics Studio**.

 <div align="right"><a href="#exercise-1-accessing-the-azure-synapse-analytics-workspace">↥ back to top</a></div>